mgatelabs/GenshinSolvers/README.md

 # [JenshinSolver](https://mgatelabs.github.io/GenshinSolvers/)

+Use the link above to access the web app!

 Ever stood in front of a cube puzzle in Inazuma and thought to yourself: _I don't want to waste a [burst](https://www.reddit.com/r/Genshin_Impact/comments/op2p64/the_biggest_brain_in_inazuma/) [on this](https://www.youtube.com/watch?v=Qh8xvINAdqs)_

 Then you've come to the right place!
 [Head over to the website and hunt down your puzzle](https://mgatelabs.github.io/GenshinSolvers/).
 Enter the initial configuration and follow the solution steps.